 Chemotherapy: This form of therapy involved the use of specific drugs to kill off cancerous cells.
 The decision to conduct chemotherapy on a patient depends on the severity of the symptoms and the stage of lymphoma.

 Based on the condition of the patient, doctors may decide to follow aggressive or moderate treatment regimen.
-Aggressive regimen is specially designed to kill all cancer cells in cases where it is possible to completely cure lymphoma.
-Moderate treatment regimen is usually followed to provide relief from the symptoms.
+The aggressive regimen is specially designed to kill all cancer cells in cases where it is possible to completely cure lymphoma.
+The moderate treatment regimen is usually followed to provide relief from the symptoms.

 Antibody therapy: Monoclonal antibodies are sometimes used to identify certain types of cancer cells in the body.
-The antibodies then attaches themselves to the cancer cells and destroys them.
+The antibodies then attach themselves to the cancer cells and destroy them.
 This type of treatment can be conducted independently or in combination with chemotherapy or radiotherapy.

 In certain cases, a bone marrow transplant or stem cell transplant is advised if high doses of chemotherapy end up destroying healthy bone marrow cells.

 India has evolved in the last few years to become one of the major medical tourism hubs.
-Long waiting period, quality medical care and low cost of lymphoma treatment are some of the reasons why patients from across the world travel to India for treatment of blood cancer.
+The long waiting period, quality medical care and low cost of lymphoma treatment are some of the reasons why patients from across the world travel to India for the treatment of blood cancer.

 Lymphoma is a rare form of cancer.
 For the same reason, it is often difficult to find an experienced oncologist for timely and quality treatment.
 India has a brigade of experienced oncologists that specialize in handling complicated and uncomplicated cancer cases.

 In addition, there are several hospitals for lymphoma treatment in India that are equipped with modern technology and experienced nursing staff.
 Some of these hospitals include: